 The design process defines the optimal size, the tilt angle, the number of curvatures (spheres), the width of the rings, the part of the collector to be excavated, and the part to be installed above ground level, the mirror areas to be implemented, etc. Given the cross-influences of the different variables and the practical constraints of design, the optimization process is not linear but iterative.

 The first analysis led to modules with an aperture radius of 20 m, providing a maximum thermal power of around 500 kWt.
-Larger modules were also considered; these designs included a central bowl and three additional rings (see b).
+Larger modules were also considered; these designs included a central bowl and three additional rings (see Figure 5b).
 The tilt angle would be 7.1° at latitudes of 30.5°.

 The mirrors themselves also have particular requirements and impose additional restrictions.
 SRTAs require spherical mirrors, i.e., mirrors that are curved in two axes.
 Even in the case of relatively large spherical modules, their curvatures will be relatively strong compared to the facets of heliostats.
 This implies a greater complexity in their design and manufacture, which, in turn, limits the maximum size of the spherical mirror to be manufactured.

 Auroville’s solar bowl addressed this problem by discretizing the reflective surface into a large number of small flat mirrors (see Figure 6).
 This slightly limits the concentration ratio, but above all, greatly increases the installation and canting time required.
 The Crete project fixed thin (flexible) mirrors on a spherical concrete surface, where they were shaped, but ended up corroding in a short time.
 In addition, the mirrors, once attached, cannot be readjusted if required during their lifetime.